CSE321-Fall2021/cse321-portfolio-naminor/Project 2/CSE321_project2_naminor_readme.md

 	1802.h
 		API used to interact with the LCD
 Variables and API objects:
+	int row:
+		Tracks the current row
+	InterruptIn col1(PB_6):
+		Column 1 of keypad is attached to PB6
+	InterruptIn col2(PB_7):
+		Column 2 of keypad is attached to PB7
+	InterruptIn col3(PB_8):
+		Column 3 of keypad is attached to PB8
+	InterruptIn col4(PB_9):
+		Column 4 of keypad is attached to PB9
 Functions:
+	Interrupt Service Routines:
+		void isr_col1(void):
+			Handler for column 1 of the matrix keypad: 1, 4, 7, *
+		void isr_col2(void):
+			Column 2:    2, 5, 8, 0
+		void isr_col3(void):
+			Column 3:    3, 6, 9, #
+		void isr_col4(void):
+			Column 4:    A, B, C, D

 ----------
 API and Built In Elements Used